Thanks for stopping by!

 I told him, “you’re the doctor, what do you think we should do?”
 He told me the book says he should test me for a few other diseases.
 I told him the diseases he needed to test for and he looked for that page.
 He then looked at me and said, “You know more about this than I do.”

-That’s what you want to hear from your doctor.
-I knew more about a condition than someone who went through eight years of medical school and had been practicing for the past twenty years.
-This was long before I’d taken up studies for a degree of my own.
+It was real encouraging to hear that I knew more about a condition from a few months of research than someone who went through eight years of medical school and had been practicing for the past twenty years.

 I did not have a good feeling about this.